spatie/laravel-activitylog/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information about recent changes.

 ## Testing